-There's a moment in every growing company when HR — the accidental, improvised, founder-handled version — stops being enough.
-The challenge is that this moment rarely announces itself.
-It tends to reveal itself after the fact: after a bad termination, after a complaint you weren't ready for, after a manager did something that became expensive.
+The moment when improvised HR stops being enough rarely announces itself.
+It reveals itself after the fact: after a bad termination, after a complaint you weren't ready for, after a manager did something that became expensive.

 Here are five signals that tell you the moment has arrived.

-Founders, COOs, and operations leads absorb HR by default in early-stage companies.
+Founders, COOs, and ops leads absorb HR by default in early-stage companies.
 This works at 10 people.
 It becomes increasingly risky at 25.
 It becomes genuinely dangerous at 50.

 When the person making hiring decisions, writing offer letters, handling performance conversations, and managing terminations is the same person running the business, something important is missing: independent judgment.
-HR exists in part to provide a check on leadership decisions, not just execute them.
+HR exists in part to check leadership decisions, not just execute them.
 When leadership is HR, that check disappears.

 If you are the accidental HR department, you are one difficult termination or one harassment complaint away from a situation where your dual role becomes a liability.